-5. Section 8 of the principal Ordinance is amended as Amendment follows:-
+5. Section 8 of the principal Ordinance is amended as Amendment

-- (a) The words "by stamps affixed to the affidavit 1915, s.
-8. for the Commissioner" in the third and fourth lines of sub-section (2) are deleted and the following words are substituted therefor :- - " on delivering the affidavit for the Commissioner by stamps affixed thereon - (b) The following words are inserted at the end of sub-section (4) "Such duty shall be paid on delivering the account." - (c) The words "and shall form part of the estate duty," in the fifth line of sub-section (6) are of Ordinance 16 of

-6. Section 9 of the principal Ordinance is amended as Amendment follows:-
+(a) The words "by stamps affixed to the affidavit 1915, s.
+8. for the Commissioner" in the third and fourth lines of sub-section (2) are deleted and the following words are substituted therefor :-

+" on delivering the affidavit for the Commissioner by stamps affixed thereon"

+- (b) The following words are inserted at the end of sub-section (4) "Such duty shall be paid on delivering the account." - (e) The words "and shall form part of the estate duty," in the fifth line of sub-section (6) are deleted. - 6.
+Section 9 of the principal Orlinance is amended as Amendment follows :-